World Dashboard Help

 Print sightings: Above the sightings list is a print button.
 This takes the contents of the list and places those contents in a popup window.
 You can then use the browser's print function to print the contents of the popup.
 If you are using IE or Edge, you can right click on the popup contents.
 That should cause a menu box to appear and you can choose the print function from the box.

 Recency: You may select the number of days of sightings from the drop-down list.
 The default setting is 14 days.The Dashboard lists eBird sightings from the last 14 days.

 Choose a world region: Start by choosing a world region.
+World regions include the continents plus Central America, the Caribbean, and the Middle East.
 To see a list of the world regions and their associated countries click here.

-Choose a country: Next choose a country within the region.
-Once you have chosen a region you can bookmark the pagesave the page to your home screen to return directly to this country.
+Choose a country: Next choose a country within the world region.
+Once you have chosen a country you can bookmark the pagesave the page to your home screen to return directly to this country.
 To see a list of the world regions and their associated countries click here.

 Choose a regioncounty: You may choose all of Washington state or a Washington county.
+A region is a state, province or corresponding administrative unit.
 When you choose a regioncounty, by default the notable sightings for that regioncounty will be listed.
-You can then select any of the other views (hotspots, species, any location) for that regioncounty.
+You you can then select any of the other views (notable sightings, hotspots, species, any location, recent checklists) for that regioncounty.

 Once you have chosen a region, you will be able to choose a subregion.
+A subregion is a county or corresponding administrative unit.
 If you choose a subregion, all data will be shown for that subregion only.